 Provence Lavender Festivals

-In 2022, depending on how COVID turns out, there are a few lavender festivals in Provence that you should keep an eye on.
+In 2024, there are a few lavender festivals in Provence that you should keep an eye on.
 Most of them are one-day events that can be fun.

 You can buy and try a lot of lavender-themed things there, but there will also be a lot of other things there for you to enjoy as well: food from the area, music from the site, and so on.